-The GLK24064-25 comes equipped with the following features;
+The GLC24064 is equipped with the following features;

 - 240 x 64 pixel graphics display

 - Text display using built in or user supplied fonts

 - Adjustable contrast

 - Backlighting

-- Keypad interface

 - RS-232 or I2C communications

-1.1 What to Expect From the GLK24064-25
+1.1 What to Expect From the GLC24064

-The GLK24064-25 is designed as the display unit for an associated controller.
-The controller may be anything from a single board, special purpose micro-controller to a PC, depending on the application.
-This controller is responsible for what is displayed on the screen of the display
+The GLC24064 is designed as the display unit for an associated controller.
+The controller may be anything from a single board, special purpose micro-controller, to a PC depending on the application.
+This controller is responsible for what is displayed on the screen of the display.

-The display provides a simple command structure to allow both text and graphics to be transferred to the screen.
-Text fonts and graphics, if desired, are stored in the display's flash ROM and may be regarded as 'permanent' in that they survive power-off periods and don't change until explicitly reprogrammed.
+The display provides a simple command structure which allows both text and graphics to be transferred to the screen.
+Text fonts (and graphics, if desired) are stored in the display's flash ROM and may be regarded as 'permanent', in that they will survive power-off periods and will not change until explicitly reprogrammed.